I'm an RRU alumnus. Why can't I access the online databases anymore?

 There are other avenues that you can explore for accessing information resources post-graduation:

-- Most public libraries have a suite of online databases that you can access from home once you are set up with an account, and many of these databases are the same or similar to some of the ones you have used at RRU.
+- Most public libraries have a suite of online databases that you can access from home once you are set up with an account, and many of these databases are the same or similar to some of the ones you have searched at RRU.